Legendary Māori Experiences

 Heritage Attractions

-Many years later, the arrival of Europeans began, initially on voyages of exploration, followed by traders, whalers, and sealers.
+Many years after the arrival of Kupe and settling of Aotearoa New Zealand, the arrival of Europeans began, initially on voyages of exploration, followed by traders, whalers, and sealers.
 Taitokerau Northland is home to many of the first European settlements, and most importantly, home to the location of the signing of Aotearoa New Zealand’s founding document, Te Tiriti o Waitangi (the Treaty of Waitangi) which brought together Māori and Pākehā (people of European descent).
 There are many heritage sites, historic buildings, and relics of the shared history of these two peoples to discover.

 Art